 For some people, their most valuable asset is that they are the financial provider of their families.
 A whole life insurance policy guarantees to protect the value that they are to bring to their family.
-Regardless of how life unfolds, those people would like to continue protecting their family by purchasing the right life insurance policy in the right amount.
+Regardless of how life unfolds, those people would like to continue protecting their families by purchasing the right life insurance policy in the right amount.

 Whole life insurance basically covers all your financial bases.
 It is a guaranteed fund that helps you now, later, or just when you require it.
 Buying a whole life insurance policy is versatile, tax-efficient, guaranteed, and permanent.
-A whole life insurance policy offers you peace of mind for your entire life and for the lives of those who you leave behind.
+A whole life insurance policy offers you peace of mind for your entire life and for the lives of those you leave behind.

 There are a few simple reasons why whole life insurance can be quite a good option.
-The long term investment is all about balancing risk and potential rewards.
+The long-term investment is all about balancing risk and potential rewards.
 As far as whole life insurance is concerned, its stable value can help you take a little more investment risk but not being that much riskier in your overall plan.
 A good investment is entirely relative to who you are and what you basically want to accomplish, and whole life insurance as an investment can certainly add a great deal of value to your financial goals.
-Compare us with Colonial Penn or Globe Life Insurance.
+Compare us with Colonial Penn or Globe life insurance.

 Hi, I’m Mitch Winstead with Advanced Mutual Group.
 I have been selling burial insurance for over 20 years.
-If you have any questions or would like a quote with no obligations, call of office today toll-free 1-866-598-8170.
+If you have any questions or would like a quote with no obligations, call of office today toll-free at 1-866-598-8170.
 Our email address is email@example.com